kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 Waiter Bash's `>` **operator** redirects _outputs_ to a file

-We can use it to create an empty file, by redirecting an empty stream.
+- We can use it to create an empty file, by redirecting an empty stream.

-Using `echo`, we can redirect specific text.
+- Using `echo`, we can redirect specific text.

-And using `cat`, we can redirect (output from) a live stream.
+- And using `cat`, we can redirect (output from) a live stream.

 Note:
-`>` right angle bracket, greater-than sign
+`>` right angle bracket, "greater-than" sign